 India’s official national health policy encourages medical travel as part of its economy’s “export” activities, although the services are performed within India.
 The government uses revenues generated from medical travel to increase its holdings in foreign currency.
 With government and corporate investment solidly behind its healthcare system, more international hospitals and super-specialty centers are opening every year.

-Heart care has become a specialty in India, with centers such as Fortis Wockhardt (Mumbai), Apollo (New Delhi and Chennai), and the Institute of Cardiovascular Diseases (Chennai) leading the way.
+Heart care has become a specialty in India, with centers such as Fortis Wockhardt (Mumbai) and Apollo (New Delhi and Chennai) leading the way.
 Success and morbidity rates are on par with those found in the US and Europe, with major surgeries at up to 15 percent of the cost.